 The manual of your fridge is more entertaining than a blog post without any images!

 A blog post without images is what I would call a study book.
 And study books are usually rather dull.
-Which is precisely what a blog shouldn’t be!
+This is precisely what a blog shouldn’t be!
 Blogs should be colorful, fun, and interactive.

 When readers read your blogs, they want to be entertained.
 They want to see easy-to-understand, engaging content, with a beautiful, stylish design and some eye-catching images every now and then.

 That’s why you should always add a Featured image to your posts.
 This is the image that appears at the top of your blog post.
-Add additional images to make your post even more engaging, to add contrast, and use informational images, such as print screens or self-created infographics.
+Add additional images to make your post even more engaging, add contrast, and use informational images, such as print screens or self-created infographics.

 You can download stock photos to use on your blog and edit them with Canva.
 Which I will talk more about later in this post.

 Don’t have any (stock) photos, yet?
 Then read my post with a list of the best websites for elegant free & paid stock photos as well!